Dual light microscope + accessories + lesson

 A note from Amanda (Owner of Sparking STEM)

 I've been using microscopes since the 1990s and teaching children to use them since 2010.
 Over the years I have tried (and returned) many microscopes as they have either not provided a good enough quality image for children to feel inspired, or have been flimsy and too difficult for children to keep steady whilst viewing.
 Many have not been robust enough to cope with transport or outdoor work.
-This model is now the only one I use with children and for my own personal use.
+This model is now always my first choice to use with children and for my own personal use.
 Its robust metal casing makes it sturdy enough to use without wobbling, without being so bulky you can't easily transport or handle it.
 It can run from the mains or by batteries, making it great for taking outdoors.
-The objective lenses and eyepiece lenses provide a clear and large enough view for to be great for inspiring and teaching, at the same time as providing high enough magnification and resolution to see structures suitable for teaching biology up to GCSE level.
+The objective lenses and eyepiece lenses provide a clear and large enough view to be great for inspiring and teaching, at the same time as providing high enough magnification and resolution to see structures suitable for teaching biology up to GCSE level.
 The dual light function means you don't have to choose between having an optical microscope or stereo, this does both, meaning that you can use it to view thin specimens such as cells on slides, or large opaque structures such as moss, coins, stones and so much more.
 Unlike many similar microscopes, it has both coarse and fine focus wheels, allowing a much finer control when looking at highly magnified images.
 There are two features in particular that I find really helpful for supporting children with microscopy: The eyepiece has a pointer needle, so that you can direct a viewer to see what you want them to see, and the 360 degree rotating turret means that you can easily turn the eyepiece to show someone else what you're looking at without risking jogging your specimen and having to start all over again.
 There are many other features that help this microscope to work well for all ages, such as the dimmable transmitting light, rotating light condenser and spring-mounted stage clips which keep your sample steady.
 All in all, if you want a microscope that will serve your family in their home-education journey from a young age all the way up to GCSE for education and for all ages to enjoy, you really couldn't want more than this provides.
-As well as including all the accessories you need to get you started, you will also receive a link (by email after purchase) to to access a ~40 minute video lesson, where I'll show you how to look after your microscope, how to use it and how to set up and observe some simple slides to get you started on your microscopy journey!
+As well as including all the accessories you need to get you started, you will also receive a link (by email after purchase) to access a ~40 minute video lesson, where I'll show you how to look after your microscope, how to use it and how to set up and observe some simple slides to get you started on your microscopy journey.

 - 1 Dual light microscope (see specification below)